ReactiveX/RxGo/CONTRIBUTING.md

 ## Consistency

 There are already +80 operators and +250 unit tests.
-Please don't try to reinvent the wheel and make sure to check first how the current implementation solve the most common problems.
+Please don't try necessarily to reinvent the wheel and make sure to check first how the current implementation solves the most common problems.

 ## Edge Case